Courses may include

-This course furthers the learner’s knowledge of light wood-frame construction and applies these practices to construction detail drawings.
+This course furthers your knowledge of light wood-frame construction and applies these practices to construction detail drawings.
 It develops skills in assembling building systems used in these types of construction.
 The course also relates the construction to Part 9 of the latest version of the Nova Scotia Building Code.
-During this course, students will apply building science principles of construction in order to develop detailed construction drawings.
+During this course, you will apply building science principles of construction in order to develop detailed construction drawings.
 The focus of study will be on light wood-frame residential construction.

 DRAA 3002 - Architectural Computer Applications

 The learner will use standard office suite of application software, specifically word processing, slideshow presentation, spreadsheet, Microsoft Project and photo editing software that will permit the learner to perform expected office duties that complement his/her drafting skills.

 DRAA 3006 - Construction Practices III

 The course will examine a variety of building materials, methods and systems used in the construction of commercial structures.
 The focus of this semester is on light wood frame construction techniques, the exterior and interior finishes for wood light frame construction, masonry, and steel frame construction.

 DRAA 3010 - Technical Communications